Table of contents:

-Those real estate agents could discover that they’re spending much more time working on their Facebook and Google advertising campaigns than they had hoped.
+Those real estate agents could discover that they’re spending much more time working on their realtor facebook ads and Google advertising campaigns than they had hoped.

-As Jon Clark wrote in 2018 about real estate agent Google Ads, “It’s hard to land a spot on Google’s first page and above the fold with SEO alone.”
+As Jon Clark wrote in 2018 about real estate agent Google Ads, “It’s hard to land a spot on Google’s first page and above the fold with SEO (Search Engine Optimization) alone.”
 Clark then wrote about the reasons why real estate agents find it difficult to create effective Google Ad Campaigns.

 - Real estate is a local product

 Clark goes on to add some advice.